In this article

 What is Residential Care?

-It may be the case that children and young people up to the age of 18 with autism require a residential care placement to provide care and support when they have been removed from the family home.
+It may be the case that children and young people up to the age of 18 on the autism spectrum require a residential care placement to provide care and support when they have been removed from the family home.

 Residential care is an out-of-home placement that can be temporary, short-term, or long-term, or provide immediate response accommodation.